-I’m a cognitive neuroscientist investigating how our brains process social information.
-My recent experiments have focused on the integration of expert advice when making decisions, and linking the neural processing of reputation-related social information to social media use.
+I’m a cognitive neuroscientist investigating how our brains process rewarding social information and how this type of social information influences our decisions.
+My recent experiments have focused on social media use, relationships, and advice taking.
 Ultimately, with the knowledge gained by my research, I hope to contribute to a better understanding of socially motivated human behavior.